-Note: a specified worker (low workplace interaction) may be accompanied by a dependent child under the age of 18 years or other dependent person, such as an adult with a disability, if the dependent is to receive emergency or essential medical care or other urgent care, provided the dependent complies with the requirements under subclause (8) whilst in Victoria.
+Note: a specified worker (multiple entry) may be accompanied by a dependent child under the age of 18 years or other dependent person, such as an adult with a disability, if the dependant is to receive emergency or essential medical care or other urgent care, provided the dependant complies with the requirements under subclause (9) whilst in Victoria.

-- (9) A specified worker (low workplace interaction) permit: - (a) is valid for 14 days from the date the person first enters Victoria from any other State or Territory in Australia (unless revoked earlier); and - (b) may be used by a person to enter Victoria from any other State or Territory in Australia multiple times during the validity period in subclause (a).
+- (10)A specified worker (multiple entry) permit: - is valid for 14 days from the date the person first enters Victoria from any other (a) State or Territory in Australia (unless revoked earlier); and - (b) may be used by a person to enter Victoria from any other State or Territory in Australia multiple times during the validity period in subclause (a). - A person may only apply for a specified worker (multiple entry) permit once for each 14 day period referred to in subclause (10)(a) and may only apply for a new permit if their current permit is within the last 24 hours of the 14 day period, or has been revoked.